-Notes to the Consolidated Interim Financial Statements for six months ended 30 June 2006 (in millions of Russian Roubles)
+Notes to the Consolidated Interim Financial Statements for the three and nine months ended 30 September 2006

-- In October 2005 the Board of Directors of RAO UES cancelled the moratorium for disposal of core assets of the Group and determined rules on spending of proceeds from sale of property, plant and equipment and long-term investments. - In accordance with the Concept of RAO UES Strategy, and considering the policies of the Russian Federation in respect of the process of reform of the electricity utility industry, RAO UES is developing the first stage of reorganization which assumes separation of 2 generating companies (WGC-5 and TGC-5) with proportional distribution of shares of the separated companies between the shareholders of RAO UES.
-A second stage of the reorganization of RAO UES is expected to be completed in the second half of 2008.

-At this time, the impact of the industry changes on both the financial results and position of the Group cannot be readily assessed because the specific, detailed mechanisms to affect the restructuring are still being determined.
+- In October 2005 the Board of Directors of RAO UES cancelled the moratorium for disposal of core assets of the Group and determined rules on spending of proceeds from sale of property, plant and equipment and long-term investments. - In accordance with the Concept of RAO UES Strategy, and considering the policies of the Russian Federation in respect of the process of reform of the electricity utility industry, RAO UES is developing the first stage of reorganization.
+At the extraordinary general meeting held 6 December 2006, RAO UES shareholders approved resolution which assumes separation of 2 generating companies (WGC-5 and TGC-5) with proportional distribution of shares of the separated companies between the shareholders of RAO UES. - As at 2 March 2007, the Board of Directors of RAO UES has approved the basic structure for the second (final) phase of the Company's reorganisation which assumes in 2007-2008 complete the restructuring of RAO UES assets, spin off all companies which will comprise the ultimate sector structure, following which RAO UES will cease its activity.
+The Board of Directors of RAO UES considered and approved a plan that envisages that the Group or successor entities raise funds for future capital expenditures by selling existing shares in the share capital of all the WGCs and TGKs, except for HydroWGC, WGC-5 and TGC-5, in the amount not exceeding the effective share of the Russian Federation in RAO UES.. - At this time, the impact of the industry changes on both the financial results and position of the Group cannot be readily assessed because the specific, detailed mechanisms to affect the restructuring are still being determined.
 Accordingly, no provision has been recognised for the effects of the restructuring process.
 Certain changes in the Group structure during the restructuring process are described in Note 5.